andreibenhur/powershell-module-utils/README.md

 This first powershell module is my way to pratice and learn about it a little.
 This son of a gun is (a lot) trickier than it looks.

 The main idea is: create some powershell functions to help me handle Environment Variable through command line -- permanently.
+Give me itch everytime I have to check, edit or add an Environment Variable through Windows UI.
+I already used the "systempropertiesadvanced" keyword shortcut in the Run window (it opens the System Properties window directly) but it was not enough. :disappointed:

-I kinda have something like milestones.. but I will not put it here.
+I kinda have something like milestones.. but I will put it here later.

+Let the forking begin!

 ## Functions to handle PATH EnvVar